Xilorole/raptgen/README.md

 python3 scripts/real.py data/sample/sample.fasta
 ```

 `.fa`, `.fasta`, and `.fastq` files are automatically processed.
-The default saving folder is out/simlulation/real.
+The default saving folder is `out/simlulation/real`.
 The runtime depends on the sequence length and number of unique sequences.
+The output of this procedure are the followings;

+* trained model : `[MODEL_NAME].mdl`, such as `cnn_phmm_vae.mdl`
+* model loss transition: `[MODEL_NAME].csv`, such as `cnn_phmm_var.csv`

+Model which calculates probability using [polytope model](https://en.wikipedia.org/wiki/Polytope_model) is experimentally implemented.
+It is about 10x faster when random region length is around 100.
+To use polytope model, use `real_fast.py`.

+### Utilizing trained encoder and decoder

+To embded and reconstruct sequence, use `encode.py` and `decode.py`. `encode.py` gives its representation vector.

 ### Run GMM